realJeremySun/first-web-game-lb4/blog/2019-05-03-building-an-online-game-with-loopback-4-pt3.md

 ### Equip Character

 The first API we need is `@patch '/updatecharacter/{id}/weapon'`.
 This API's job is equip character a weapon and unequip the old weapon if there is one.
+In this game, a character can only have one weapon.

 Here is code for this API: